SpongePowered/SpongeDocs/source/plugin/event/event-filters.rst

 type.
 The returned array will be equivalent to the result of ``Cause#all(Class<?>)``.
 By default if the returned array would be empty then the validation fails however this can be disabled by setting ``ignoreEmpty=false``.

+**In this example your listener will always be called, although the players array may be empty if the event's cause contained no players.**

 .. code-block:: java

 	@Listener
 	public void onInteract(InteractBlockEvent.Secondary event, @All(ignoreEmpty=false) Player[] players) {
-		// This listener will always be called, though the player array may be empty at times
 		// do something
 	}